niniack/rec-sys-dynamics/code/src/Datasets/ReadMe.txt

 -----------------------------------------------------------------------------------------

-Every individual dataset is contained in a folder and has two files:
+Every individual dataset is contained in a folder and has four useful files:
 - ratings.parquet.gzip ----- The sparse representation of ratings
 Column = user, item, rating, timestamp
 Row = Interaction